An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Probabilistic forwarding and MPPs

 \section{Probabilistic forwarding and MPPs}

-In obtaining estimates for the expected number of receivers and the total number of transmissions within $\G_m$ for the RGG on $\R^2$, we make no assumptions about the connectivity of the graph within $\G_m$.
-We will see in this section that it is only the nodes which are present in the infinite cluster which contribute to these estimates.
+In this section, we formulate probabilistic forwarding mechanism using the framework of marked point processes.
+We obtain estimates for $p_{k,n,\delta}$ and $\tau_{k,n,\delta}$ via ergodic theorems for MPPs.
 It should be noted here that all the graphs and point processes discussed in this section are on the whole $\R^2$ plane.